 My favorite jeans don’t fit me right now, I feel pudgy, and my skin isn’t looking all that great.
 I blame it on bacon.
 Bacon has been making its way into a lot of my recipes lately.
 Although I love all-things-bacon with a fierce passion, it is not doing wonders for my girlish figure.
 I’d probably be okay with my usual balance of exercise if I didn’t have an injury that is preventing me from burning my usual boatload of calories.
 Woe is me.

 Lucky for you, I’m willing to take on the pudge to test out recipes like this.
-Because this one, my friends, is worth the pudge: Bacon-Wrapped Scallops with Spicy Cilantro Mayonnaise
+Because these Bacon Wrapped Scallops, my friends, are worth the pudge.

 I served these up a a dinner party recently… a dinner party full of seafood, which I’ll be sharing with you- the entire menu- in my post later this week.
 This is the recipe from that dinner party that is getting the featured spot.
 Yep, they were that good.

-Just wrap each scallop with a half strip of bacon, and secure it with a wooden toothpick.
+Wrap each scallop with a half strip of bacon, and secure it with a wooden toothpick.
 I’d recommend using non-colored wooden toothpicks.
 The colored type that I used were cute and all, but I wasn’t happy with the small amount of color it left behind on my lovely scallops.
+EEK!

 Do you have access to good scallops and other seafood in your neck of the woods?
 My scallops were delivered to me overnight from Anderson Seafood, my go-to, internet-order seafood distributor.
 You just place your order online and its delivered to you fresh the next day- all packed in dry ice and cold packs.
 It’s high-quality seafood at its best.
 And I don’t say that about all of the products I use!